-I’ve known about the Merlin Annual Pass for a few years but the kids were too you.
+I’ve known about the Merlin Annual Pass for a few years but the kids were too young.
 At five and three, they can finally have more choices of rides to go on at amusement parks.
-Earlier this year when there was a sale on, Hubby and I decided to purchases the passes because we would not be travelling abroad.
+Earlier this year when there was a sale on, Hubby and I decided to purchase passes because we would not be travelling abroad.
 Then, I told my mate Mrs H. She and her Hubby bought passes as well.
 Our families are close.
 We have both booked a week off for the summer, so we can holiday together.
 We are taking the kids to LEGOLAND Windsor.
-However, for the last Bank Holiday weekend in May my family and I visited Warwick Castle, on our Merlin Annual Pass.
+Last Bank Holiday weekend in May my family and I visited Warwick Castle, on our Merlin Annual Pass.
 It was amazing!
-So far we have used our pass five times this year and we have already ‘made our money back’ so to speak.
-Its good value for money.
-The tigers prowl around Stratford-upon-Avon and Warwick was a success.
+The tigers’ prowled around Stratford-upon-Avon and Warwick was a success.

 On the Saturday we collected our town houses pass from the Shakespeare Centre (also known as Shakespeare Birthplace.)
 It entitled us to visit town house of note in the town centre: Shakespeare Birthplace, Halls Croft (former home to his daughter Susanna and her husband Dr John Hall) and Harvard House (built by the wealthy merchant Thomas Rogers.
 His grandson, John Harvard, was a founding benefactor of Harvard University).
 There are other types of passes that can buy and they are valid to use for one year.
 These are not Merlin Annual Pass attractions.